History of the American Broadcasting Company: Merger with Capital Cities, purchase of ESPN, and reprogramming Friday nights (1981–1990)

-Despite this, several affiliates were disappointed with ABC's largely underperforming programming lineup during the network's decline in the mid-1980s, WSAV-TV in Savannah and KOMU in Columbia, owned by News-Press & Gazette Company and University of Missouri, respectively, disaffiliated from ABC in 1985 (with WJCL-TV and KMIZ respectively replacing those stations as ABC affiliates), citing the network's weaker program offerings, which they claimed were hampering viewership of their stronger syndicated slate.
+Despite this, several affiliates were disappointed with ABC's largely underperforming programming lineup during the network's decline in the mid-1980s, WSAV-TV in Savannah and KOMU in Columbia, Missouri, owned by News-Press & Gazette Company and University of Missouri, respectively, disaffiliated from ABC in 1985 (with WJCL-TV and KMIZ respectively replacing those stations as ABC affiliates), citing the network's weaker program offerings, which they claimed were hampering viewership of their stronger syndicated slate.

 In 1987, ABC Entertainment partnered with Italian broadcaster RAI to develop three made-for-television movies, for $10–12 million each, for roughly the same licensing cost as a standard telefilm at that time, and the network would get first crack at English-language films, which will be released theatrically by RAI overseas, concurrent with their network debuts on ABC, and the two projects were identified as The Primitive and Danger Adrift.
 In 1988, ABC constructed a new headquarters building near the studios of WABC-TV on West 66th Street.
 The television network's restructuring program, launched in 1974, helped with the purchases and exchanges of nearly 70 stations during the late 1980s, and aided in increasing its ratings by more than 2 million viewers.

 In 1989, ABC sold High Fidelity and Modern Photography to Diamandis Communications, which merged them with other magazines.